Officers

 Dr. Joice Chang

-Dr. Chang is an associate professor in the Department of Politics at Humboldt State University.
+Dr. Chang is an associate professor in the Department of Politics at Cal Poly Humboldt.
 Her research focuses on intersections of public policy and law.

 Jennifer Kalt